Lost keys, moving to a new house, maintaining lock control and security concerns are the main reasons you may want to rekey or replace your locks.

 However, many homeowners choose to replace their locks, rather than rekey, believing it’s their only option.

-If you’re not sure which is the best option for your home, here’s the pros and cons of rekeying locks versus replacing locks.
+If you’re not sure which is the best option for your home, here are the pros and cons of rekeying locks versus replacing locks.

 Rekeying locks is when a locksmith creates a new key for your original lock.

 The process is relatively simple and involves the lock’s pins and screws being removed to replace with ones that work with the new key.
 Entry locks that can be rekeyed are single cylinders, double cylinders and mechanical locksets.

 Although it’s recommended to use a locksmith, basic locks can be a DIY job with the right skills.

 Rekeying locks is the most cost-effective option.
 Other benefits include:

 - Increased security.
 After a lock is rekeyed it’s reset, eliminating unwanted access and a fresh start with home/door security

 - You are able to regain security, without spending extra money